UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module3/module3_16.md

 ---

-## Vertical Concatination
+## Vertical Concatenation

-Our second example uses new dataset`candybars_more.csv` which has 3 additional candybars that we wish to add to the original `candy` dataframe.
+Our second example uses new dataset`candybars_more.csv` which has 3 additional candy bars that we wish to add to the original `candy` dataframe.

 ``` python